How to Build Low-Tech Planted Tanks Guide

 - Wipe the glass with an algae scrapper once every two weeks

-- Rinse off filter media and sponges (using old tank water) at least once every three months
+- Rinse off filter media and sponges (using old tank water) at least once every three months (We like to use the Dymax 120 in our betta nano tanks)

 Aside from these 5 simple steps, we don’t use any CO2 or fertilizer dosing, and the water has not been tested after the tanks cycled.